How to Build a Prediction Market Platform Like Polymarket

 Prediction market smart contracts handle every critical function — market creation, share issuance, trading logic, and automated settlement.
 Developers typically deploy separate contracts for market factories, individual market instances, and treasury management modules.
 This modular architecture improves auditability and simplifies future upgrades considerably.

 Furthermore, using upgradeable proxy patterns from day one gives your team the ability to patch discovered vulnerabilities post-launch without migrating user funds.
 Additionally, leveraging audited libraries like OpenZeppelin reduces the attack surface significantly and accelerates the development timeline without sacrificing security standards.
+Explore our smart contract development services to understand the full scope of what professional contract architecture entails.

 Automated Market Makers and Liquidity Models